stal-ix/stal-ix.github.io/IX.md

 ix# ix mut gui
 ```

-By the way, to manipulate your named realm, you can simply omit its name from ix cli:
+By the way, to control your named realm, you can simply exclude its name from the IX CLI:

 ```shell
 ix# ix mut bin/telegram/desktop ix# ix mut -bin/epiphany +bin/links
 ```

-The command can manipulate any number of realms at the same time.
-The ambiguity is resolved by the fact that realm names cannot contain /, and package names always contain it:
+The command can manipulate any number of realms simultaneously.
+The ambiguity is eliminated by the fact that realm names cannot contain /, but package names always do:

 ```shell
 ix# ix mut gui +bin/dosbox -bin/qemu tui +bin/links
 ```

-Flags you specify with `--`, apply to the realm if no package was previously specified within that realm, otherwise to the package:
+Flags you specify with `--` apply to the realm if a package has not previously been specified in that realm, otherwise to the package:

 ```shell
 ix# ix mut --mesa_driver=radv +bin/sway --mesa_driver=iris
 ```

-With this command, we said that we need to add a flag to the user realm for AMD GPU usage, but we want to use sway with Intel GPU.
+With this command we specified that we need to add a flag in the user realm to use AMD GPU, but we want to use Sway with Intel GPU.

 *Important!*<br>
-Within a single command, all changes to one realm happen atomically, but anchor pointers to the realm themselves can happen in any order.
+Within a single command, all changes to a single realm occur atomically, but the anchoring of pointers to the realm itself can occur in any order.

 ---

 *Exercise*

-Explain yourself what the following commands do:
+Explain to yourself what the following commands do:

 ```shell
 ix# ix mut A bin/P --X=Y bin/P --X=Z -bin/P